My Journey with Generative AI in the creative industries

 Luma AI, NVIDIA's Instant NeRF: I'm excited about these image-to-3D geometry generators for revolutionising 3D asset creation.
 Ethical Rating: 2/5 - Promising, but training data details are limited.

 Adobe Project Neo (Beta): I'm excited about this web-based 3D design tool, which lets me create and edit 3D models with intuitive controls familiar to 2D designers.
 Its integration with Adobe Illustrator allows seamless import/export of SVG files, making it easy to turn 2D designs into 3D or refine 3D assets as vectors.
 Perfect for brand graphics and isometric illustrations in my media projects.
 Ethical Rating: 4/5 - Built on Adobe's licensed data framework, similar to Firefly, though full transparency on its AI components is still evolving.
+Adobe asked me not to show their logo, which is a shame, as they have the best review on this page and have been assigned the best ethical scores.

 Ideation and Prototyping

 Adobe Firefly: Great for brainstorming visuals and concept art, integrated with Creative Cloud.
 Ethical Rating: 4/5 - Uses licensed data and Content Authenticity Initiative metadata, though Midjourney image use is a concern.
 Regardless, this is usually my first stop when it comes to image gen-AI.
+Adobe asked me not to show their logo, which is a shame, as they have the best review on this page and have been assigned the best ethical scores.

 DALL-E 3: Good for creative visuals, though less photorealistic.
 Ethical Rating: 2/5 - Faces legal issues over web-scraped data and potential copyright infringement.